Brunswick Shopping Centre

 The Brunswick Shopping Centre, with over 30 shops, is in the centre of Scarborough, North Yorkshire, England.
 It was built on the site of a former Debenhams store, which was an anchor tenant until its closure in May 2021.
-It has an annual footfall of approximately 7 million people.
+In 2014, it had an annual footfall of approximately 7 million people.
+The centre closed in September 2025, for redevelopment, to deliver a cinema and food court.

 Architecture

 The design for the building, including its bow front, is influenced by the period architecture of Scarborough.
 The Brunswick Centre is a modern enclosed two-level building with a Debenhams store, Argos, New Look, and 28 other shops.

 Bathing Belle statue

 In 2002 Scarborough Civic Society commissioned Sunderland artist, Craig Knowles, to create two sculptures for the town at a cost of £40,000.
 One of these, The Bathing Belle, was installed on a plinth outside the centre in April 2008.
 The cost of the statue was met through a mixture of grants, donations from businesses and private subscriptions.

 2017 sale

 On 4 April 2017 it was announced that M&G Real Estate were putting the freehold lease up for sale, after over two decades of ownership.
 The lease was priced at £31.75 million, listed through Knight Frank.